Iran Tour Packages

 | Tehran, the most populous city in Western Asia and the second largest metropolitan area in the middle east.

 The capital has been moved for several times during the history of Iran and Tehran is the 32nd capital city.
 It was first chosen by the king of Qajar dynasty, Agha Mohammad Khan, in 1796.
-October 6 is the day Iran was officially known as the capital city of Iran and If you check the calendar, It is marked as Tehran’s day.
-On this day you can buy cinema tickets with 50% discount and visit all museums and monuments located in Tehran for free.
+We know 6th of October as the day of Tehran!
+On this day Tehran officially became the capital city of Iran.
+On this day you can buy cinema tickets with 50% discount; and also, visit all museums and monuments located in Tehran for free.

 Tehran is home to many historical collections and beautiful landmarks such as Niavaran complex, Sa’dabad complex, Golestan place, Azadi tower, Tabiaat bridge and Milad tower.

-It is a 300 hectare complex which more than 180 hectares of it are covered by natural forests.
+It is a 300 hectare complex which natural forests cover more than 180 hectares of it.

-The complex was built by Qajar and Pahlavi monarchs, located in Greater Tehran, Shemiran.
+Qajar and Pahlavi monarchs built the complex, located in Greater Tehran, Shemiran.

-The complex was built in Qajar dynasty and it was the residence of Qajar kings during the summer – quarts.
+Building the complex was during the Qajar dynasty and it was the residence of Qajar kings during the summer – quarts.

 Reza Shah of the Pahlavi Dynasty resided there in the 1920’s and His son, Mohammad Reza Pahlavi, moved there in the 1970’s.
-The latest building which was built in this complex is “Leila palace” named after the youngest daughter of Mohammad Reza Pahlavi.
+The latest building of the complex is “Leila palace“; they named it after the youngest daughter of Mohammad Reza Pahlavi.
 The complex became a public museum after the 1970’s revolution.

-Shahvand palace, Also known as the Green palace was built by Mirza Ja’afar Kashi in 1301.
+Shahvand palace, or the Green palace, goes back to 1922, and the architecture of this palace was Mirza Ja’afar Kashi.
 It took 6 years to complete the palace.
 It is located in North west of Sa’dabad complex and it was residence of Reza Pahlavi.
-The outward appearance was built with marble stones and that’s why some people know it as the Marble palace.
-Hossein Behzad have illuminated the walls and the beautiful fact that you can see in this palace is that the pattern of the rug which is located in the center of the hall is harmonized with the ceiling’s motif.
+The outward appearance was built with marble stones; and that’s why some people also know it as the Marble palace.
+Hossein Behzad have illuminated the walls.
+And the beautiful fact that you can see in this palace is that the pattern of the rug, located in the center of the hall, that have harmony with the ceiling’s motif.

 White palace or Nation palace is the biggest palace in the whole complex.
-It was used as Mohammadreza and Farah Pahlavi’s Summer-quart residence.
+It was Mohammadreza and Farah Pahlavi’s Summer-quart residence.
 The outward color of the palace has given the name “White palace” to it.
-The appearance was built in Iranian-Roman style.
-There are some paintings around the first floor’s balcony with the content of Iranian mythology, Shahnameh.
+The appearance is in Iranian-Roman style; and there are some paintings around the first floor’s balcony with the content of Iranian mythology, Shahnameh.

-Azadi tower, also known as Shahyad tower, is a memorial building, built under the reign of Mohammad Reza Shah, king of the Pahlavi dynasty, to mark the 2,500th year of the foundation of the Imperial State of Iran.
+Azadi tower, also known as Shahyad tower, is a memorial building.
+They built it under the order of Mohammad Reza Shah, to mark the 2,500th year of the foundation of the Imperial State of Iran.

 He had won an award do design the tower in 1966.
-According to an interview he had with BBC World News, he was inspired to design the tower in the way that “it starts from the base and moves up towards the sky” because he felt that Iran “should be moving towards a higher level”.
+According to an interview he had with BBC World News, he was inspired to design the tower in the way that “it starts from the base and moves up towards the sky”; because of the feeling he had that Iran “should move towards a higher level”.

-The building was planned to be named Darvāze-ye Kuroš (“Gate of Cyrus”), but Bahram Farahvashi, a scholar and professor of ancient Iranian languages who worked with the Council of Celebrations, came up with the officially designated name of the structure, Šahyād Āryāmehr.
-It was named Shahyad (means: (“Shah’s Memorial”) in honor of the Shah (Mohammad Reza Pahlavi).
-It was opened to public in 1972 and after 1979 Revolution the building’s name changed to Azadi tower.
+At first they planned to name the building Darvāze-ye Kuroš (“Gate of Cyrus”); but Bahram Farahvashi, a scholar and professor of ancient Iranian languages who worked with the Council of Celebrations, came up with the officially designated name of the structure, Šahyād Āryāmehr.
+They finally named the structure “Shahyad” (means: (“Shah’s Memorial”) in honor of the Shah (Mohammad Reza Pahlavi).
+They opened it to public in 1972; and after 1979 Revolution the building’s name changed to Azadi tower.